harness/developer-hub/docs/software-engineering-insights/sei-projects-and-org-units/projects-org-units-overview.md

 sidebar_position: 10
 ---

 Hierarchies in SEI keep data organized.
 At the top of the hierarchy is a [Harness project](/docs/category/organizations-and-projects).
-Under each project are Organization Unit categories and one or more levels of Organizational Units.
-Organizational Units can be shortened as Org Units or OUs.
+Under each project are Org Unit categories and one or more levels of Org Units.

+* **Harness project:** The umbrella for the SEI Org Unit hierarchy.
+Org Unit categories and Org Units exist under their associated project; they don't span across projects.
+While multiple projects can have Org Unit categories and Org Units with the same name, these are distinct groups under their designated project.
+* **Org Unit categories:** Broad classifications that serve as containers for Org Units but are not, themselves, Org Units.
+For example, **Teams** is an Org Unit category; whereas **Engineering Team** and **Docs Teams** are Org Units under the **Teams** category.
+* **Org Units:** Groupings or narrow classifications that are subdivisions of Org Unit categories.
+Each Org Unit category also has one root group that is the **All** Org Unit.
+For example, the root Org Unit for the **Teams** category is **All Teams**.

 <figure>